chinapedia/wikipedia.abstract.en/Page/Goddess.md

 African religions

-クマリnepalネパールImg683.jpgi girl being worshipped as a living Goddess, called a kumari]]
+i girl being worshipped as a living Goddess, called a kumari]]

 In African and African diasporic religions, goddesses are often syncretized with Marian devotion, as in Ezili Dantor (Black Madonna of Częstochowa) and Erzulie Freda (Mater Dolorosa).
 There is also Buk, an Ethiopian goddess still worshipped in the southern regions.
 She represents the fertile aspect of women.
 So when a woman is having her period not only does it signify her submission to nature but also her union with the goddess.
 Another Ethiopian goddess is Atete—the goddess of spring and fertility.
 Farmers traditionally leave some of their products at the end of each harvesting season as an offering while women sing traditional songs.